 Towards Achieving Environmentally Friendly Architecture through Reduction of Environmental Impact in Non-Structural Components

 In the pursuit of reducing environmental impacts associated with non-structural components, a comprehensive assessment considering both Embodied Carbon and operational carbon emissions during the operational phase is necessary to evaluate the entire lifecycle CO₂ emissions of buildings, known as “Whole Life Carbon.”
-However, the evaluation methodology for Whole Life Carbon has not been definitively established.
-Moreover, it’s essential to take into account the impacts of variations in material production processes, the use of recycled materials, and other practical initiatives.
+In addition, it’s essential to take into account the impacts of variations in material production processes, the use of recycled materials, and other practical initiatives.
 However, when compared to structural materials, the inadequate progress in establishing a comprehensive database for non-structural materials, which is crucial for accurately calculating Embodied Carbon, is also a noteworthy concern.

 Therefore, this project will advance research and development through the establishment of the following working groups for “Investigation of Environmentally Friendly Architecture Strategies,” which aims to construct evaluation and optimization methodologies for the design and construction of environmentally friendly architecture, as well as “Research and Development of Environmentally Friendly Construction Methods,” which involves the implementation of specific material and construction method developments.